zentrocdot/ESRGAN_RRBD_CONVERTER/converter/README.md

 in a second script the available upscaler.
 Then I am printing the content (state dict) of this model in form of key/value as skeleton.
-I am writing both results in a text file and both files are identical.
+I am writing both results in a text file and compare both files.
+Both files to my own surprise are identical.

 ```
 python3 ESRGAN_RRDB_model.py > test1.txt